DecBayComp/tramway-tour/docs/tracking.md

 Prior to tracking localization microscopy data, one may want to confront the localization data with the raw images, if available.

-To do so, we first need to register the images with the location coordinate system, adjusting the offset in pixels.
+To do so, we first need to register the images with the location coordinate system, and then we will adjust the offset in pixels.

 ### Offset adjustment